stat88/stat88.github.io/syllabus.md

 ### Quizzes and Exams ###

-- **Quizzes** will be held [WHEN].
-[MORE INFO ABOUT QUIZZES]
+- **Quizzes** will be held at the start of section every Thursday except the first and last week of the class.
+There will be six quizzes total.
+For each quiz, you will get 12 minutes to complete the quiz individually, after which you will get 8 minutes to re-do the quiz in a randomly-assigned group.
+Each quiz score will be the average of your individual and group quiz scores.
 - The **Final** exam will be held on Thursday, August 10th from 10:30 AM - 1:30 PM.
 It is your responsibility to make sure that you are not enrolled in a class that has a conflicting final exam.
 You **must take the final in order to pass the class**.

 There will be **no alternate quizzes or exams** except as required by campus rules.
-If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled tests.
-This is particularly important for the final.
+If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the time of the final exam.
 Also, please make sure we receive your official DSP accommodation letter at least one week before the first test for which you need the accommodations, so we can make the necessary arrangements.

 ### Grades ###
-We strongly recommended that you turn in all assignments even if you can only complete some of them partially.
-However, to give you some leeway in case of illness and emergencies, we will drop the following in the calculation of your overall score:
+To give you some leeway in case of illness and emergencies, we will drop your lowest quiz score in the calculation of your overall score. **There will be no homework drops**; instead, please reach out to us at data88s@berkeley.edu if you are in need of additional time or support in completing your homework.

-- [DROPS]

 Course grades will be assigned using the following weights:

+- 20% homeworks
+- 40% quizzes
+- 30% final
-- [WEIGHTS]
+- 10% `max(`final, quizzes`)`

 Grades will be based on a combination of absolute cutoffs and the distribution of overall scores.
+Towards the end of the term, we will make three guarantees: "An overall score of at least *x* will result in a grade of at least C-; at least *y* will result in at least B-; at least *z* will result in at least A-".

 ## Collaboration and Integrity ##
 You are encouraged to discuss practice problems and homework with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your assignments **on your own**.